One Night in Bangkok

 "One Night in Bangkok" is a song from the concept album and subsequent musical Chess by Tim Rice, Benny Andersson, and Björn Ulvaeus.
-British actor and singer Murray Head raps the verses, while the chorus is sung by Anders Glenmark, a Swedish singer, songwriter, and producer.
+English actor and singer Murray Head raps the verses, while the chorus is sung by Anders Glenmark, a Swedish singer, songwriter, and producer.

-The release topped the charts in many countries, including South Africa, West Germany, Switzerland, Denmark, and Australia.
+The release topped the charts in many countries, including South Africa, The Netherlands, West Germany, Switzerland, Denmark, and Australia.
 It peaked at No. 3 in both Canada and the United States in May 1985 and at No. 12 in the United Kingdom.